§305. Exemptions from the tax

 (a) Gasoline.

-(i)(i) New trucks, new automobiles, new motorcycles, new aircraft, and new boats,
+(e)(i) New trucks, new automobiles, new motorcycles, and new aircraft withdrawn

 (ii) Used trucks and used automobiles withdrawn from stock or kept in a dealer's